-When a purchasing decision involves a low-cost item that is frequently bought-such as bread or toothpaste-the
+When a purchasing decision involves a low-cost item that is frequently bought-such as bread or toothpaste-the buying process is typically quick and routinized.
+Buying a new car is quite different.
+The extent to which a decision is considered complex or simple depends on the following:

-• The extent of the customers' involvement with the decision
+- Whether the decision is novel or routine - The extent of the customers' involvement with the decision